Mission Tejas State Park

-Mission Tejas State Park is a 660 acre state park located along Texas State Highway 21 in Houston County, Texas, originally constructed in 1935 and transferred to Texas Parks and Wildlife in 1957.
-The closest major town is Crockett, Texas.
-The park is open year-round.
+Mission Tejas State Park is a 660 acre state park located along Texas State Highway 21 in Houston County, Texas, United States originally constructed in 1935 and transferred to the State Parks Board (now the Texas Parks and Wildlife Department) in 1957.
+The park contains a commemorative representation of the first of many Spanish missions in Texas and one of the oldest surviving structures in Houston County.

-Overview

-Mission Tejas State Park contains several historic resources of East Texas and provides recreation for visitors.
-The park contains a commemorative representation of the first Spanish mission in Texas and one of the oldest surviving structures in Houston County.
 The park also contains a segment of the El Camino Real de los Tejas.
-The park provides 15 developed campsites and 2 primitive camping sites.
-A small pond allows visitors to fish.
-The park also contains approximately 4.5 miles of hiking trails.

 History

-The land for Mission Tejas State Park was purchased with contributions from the local community.
-Following the discovery of some Spanish artifacts in the area and an increased interest in finding the original location of Mission San Francisco de los Tejas, the local community sought to preserve this history.
-Believing this tract of land to have been the site of the original mission, the land was purchased and gifted to the State of Texas.
-Mission Tejas State Park was originally constructed from 1934 to 1935 by Company 888 of the Civilian Conservation Corps.
-The CCC constructed the park road, camping loop, a fire watch tower, and the original trails.
-The park was constructed to be a part of the Texas Forest Service.
-It remained within the Texas Forest Service until 1957 when it was transferred to Texas Parks and Wildlife and renamed Mission Tejas State Park.

 Pre-European History

-The area which now makes up the park is part of the historic settlement range of the Nabedache (or Tejas) Indians, part of the Caddo nation.
+The area which now makes up the park is part of the historic settlement range of the Nabedache (or Tejas) tribe, the western branch of the Hasinai Confederacy of the Caddo Nation.
 The park lies just six miles from Caddo Mounds State Historic Site.
 The natives lived in villages stretched along San Pedro Creek and the Neches River.
 The park contains several known Caddo sites, but their location is not available to the public so that they may remain undisturbed.